Baseball-Homer/homer_data/README.md

 This repository was used for `Database System` Course of Chungbuk National University.

 ### 🏗 Previous Project
-The previous project collected player performance data and used a simple rule-based approach to calculate ratings.
+The previous project collected player performance data(stat) and used a simple rule-based approach to calculate ratings.
 However, it lacked a proper mechanism to adjust for sample size reliability, leading to inaccuracies in evaluations.

 ### 🚀 Upgraded Project
 The upgraded version introduces the following improvements: